The North Face Montana Futurelight Etip Mitt Review

 The Montana Mitts hold up well for most resort skiing use.
 The stretchy shell material snags a bit easier than thicker, stiffer fabrics, and the synthetic palm is susceptible to wearing out faster than reinforced leather.
 That said, these mittens have a solid construction with tight seams, and we didn't experience any durability issues during our testing period.
 These mittens should last at least one season of heavy use, and for the price, this is acceptable.

 The North Face Montana Futurelight Etip Mitts are packed with useful features, as the name implies.
 They have a wrist cinch strap and drawcord wrist cuff gauntlets, both of which help customize the fit and keep you hands warm and dry.
-They also have a small plastic clip to keep the pair of mittens together, and small elastic wrist leashes that keep the mittens attached to your body when need to take them off to use your fingers.
+They also have a clip to keep them paired up when not in use, and wrist leashes that help to prevent you from dropping them off the lift when you inevitably need to take them off.
 Finally, they have a touchscreen-compatible fabric patch near the tip of the forefinger, but in our testing, this patch was ineffective, due to either the fabric not working or the lack of dexterity preventing us from putting pressure on the fabric in the right place.
 The mittens don't have a soft fabric nose wipe patch.

 The Montana Mitt is priced to sell.
 If you like mittens and don't need them to keep you warm on the coldest days of winter, these could be a good option.
 But for the price, there are better gloves on the market that will also keep you warmer.